- Xiaomi’s New Logo – Marketing Farce, or Ridiculous Masterpiece?

 JGI alleviates some costs by providing salary support funding for SMEs that are thinking of hiring as the economy gradually picks up.
 SMEs that increase their local workforce between the stated timeline will receive one year of salary support from the Government for each new local hire.
 There must be an increase in overall local workforce size, and increase in local workforce size earning S$1,400 or more per month, compared to August 2020 local workforce.

-The government will co-fund up to 50% of the first S$5,000 of gross monthly wages for all new local hires aged 40 and above.
+The government will co-fund up to 50% of the first S$5,000 of gross monthly wages for all new local hires aged 40 and above and for local workers that is 1) a Person with disabilities or 2) an ex-offender.
 For those below age 40, there will be a co-fund of 25% of the first S$5,000 of gross monthly wages.

 The first JGI payout will commence in March 2021, computed on a monthly basis based on employer’s mandatory CPF contributions.
 Eligible companies will be automatically included, and notified by IRAS by post.
 SMEs will also receive JGI payout on top of the existing JSS payout.